magnus1984/hedgenet.info/posts/aws-solution-architect-technical-interview-questions-and-how-to-prepare-for-them.rst

 **NOTE**: If you are only interested in the list of the actual questions I was asked during the interview to help you prepare, please find it in `this section <Specific interview questions_>`_

-The Software Architect hiring proces
+The solutions architect hiring proces
 ------------------------------------
 The role I applied for is officially named: AWS Bilingual Solutions Architect.
 After applying online, I was contacted by an AWS staff member describing the hiring process.
 Here is my sligthly humourous, but still pretty accurate take on how their hiring process work: